Table of Contents

 Swami Dayanand Saraswati was born into a religious family, which sparked his deep interest in understanding Hinduism.
 He delved into Vedic and Sanskrit studies, becoming a respected scholar.
 He started the Arya Samaj and advocated for women’s rights, including education.

-He set up Gurukuls that focused on teaching Vedas, Sanskrit, and religious knowledge.
+He set up Gurukuls that focused on teaching the Vedas, Sanskrit, and religious knowledge.
 His talent for simplifying complex ideas made him a great teacher, attracting students from various backgrounds.
 He left a lasting impact on Indian education and social reform.

 10. Munshi Premchand